-I remember during the 90s, graduates from PUP or Polytechnic University of the Philippines, were discreetly being avoided because, at that time, the school is perceived to be supporter of Communist Party of the Philippines and center for leftist indoctrination, because of a left leaning university President.
-Those days are gone.
+I remember during the 90s, graduates of PUP or Polytechnic University of the Philippines, were discreetly being avoided.
+This, because, the school was perceived to be supporter of Communist Party of the Philippines courtesy of a left leaning university President.
+Those days were gone.

 According to the JobStreet.com findings, PUP graduates possess the most traits many companies look for in applicants.
 Respondent-companies state that PUP graduates, in general, are very hard-working, often going the extra mile in their job.

 Respondent-employers have also found that PUP graduates do not tend to complain about tasks and do not give up on assignments given to them.
 Companies also liked the school’s graduates’ genuine eagerness to learn and drive in uplifting their life, which in turn drives them to work harder.

 Source: Manila Bulletin

 “Why have employers warmed up to PUP graduates?
 They have the drive to succeed and are very hardworking.
 They have reasonable demands and they don’t usually display an attitude of self-entitlement.
 They also tend to stay longer in a company and they don’t leave at the slightest difficulty,” Gioca said in a press briefing on Tuesday.